 Browse by demographics (income, household composition, political views), interests (business industries, athletic activities, favorite foods), or behaviors (travel habits, spending choices, charitable donations).

 Here’s a look at eight Facebook targeting options with precision that extends far beyond basic demographics.

 Choosing a major metropolitan area for a location doesn’t make your Facebook ad much different than a TV commercial: Type in “Phoenix, Arizona,” and your audience has been narrowed to 2.8 million people.
 Entering a zip code or an address makes your audience far more precise, especially for local businesses with physical locations.

 By default, Facebook targets everyone in the location you choose.
 But you can also specify people who live in that location, people recently in the location, or people traveling in this location (reaching users whose home is more than 125 miles away).

-For example, we can target 43,000 people within a 1-mile radius of the Infusionsoft by Keap office.
+For example, we can target 43,000 people within a 1-mile radius of the Keap office.
 A restaurant might choose “people recently in this location” for an ad enticing office workers to stop in for lunch.
 Meanwhile, a hotel could choose “people traveling in this location” to target its future guests.